 Know if you should itemize deductions

-For that to be worth your while, the total of your itemized deductions — things like charitable giving, interest paid on your mortgage, some portion of state taxes, qualified medical expenses, etc. — needs to be greater than the new, increased standardized deduction for your filing category.
+For that to be worth your while, the total of your itemized deductions — things like charitable giving, interest paid on your mortgage, some portion of state taxes, qualified medical expenses, etc. — needs to be greater than the standardized deduction for your filing category.

 Keep good records

 The IRS won’t take your word when looking at deductions.
-You must keep proper records of donations — bank statements, credit card statements, cancelled checks or written letters from the charities or organizations.
+You must keep proper records of donations — bank statements, credit card statements, canceled checks or written letters from the charities or organizations.
 If you received some economic benefit from your gift, like a dinner, the charitable organization should be able to tell you what portion of your donation is tax deductible.

 Payroll deductions that fund charitable gifts must be documented as well.
 Save paycheck stubs, W-2s and any other supporting documentation from your employer.

-Donations of $250 or less can be supported by receipts, cancelled check or statement.
+Donations of $250 or less can be supported by receipts, canceled check or statement.
 Donations of money or property of $250 or more must be supported by a letter from the charity that includes the organization’s name, the amount of the donation and the date of contribution.

 Check condition of property gifts